 From the Resources page, select the desired resource or resource group, and select the Logs tab.
 By default this shows logs from the last 5 minutes for the selected resources or groups.
 You can change this to show logs for a time range up to 30 minutes.
 From Resources you can open the Logs page to continue investigating logs.

 When you get alerted for an issue with a monitored resource, you can troubleshoot the issue with log anomalies as additional context in the Alerts page.

 If there are log anomalies related to a metric Alert, you can investigate them in the Graphs tab:

 - The log anomalies graph and table displays log anomaly occurrences and log messages over the time period of the alert.

 - The red line in the graphs indicate when the alert was triggered in relation to the log anomalies and graphed time series data.

-In the log anomalies graph, you can open the dropdown menu and select “View Logs” to switch to the Logs page for further investigation.
-The Logs page will open with filters pre-selected on the Resource and the time period of the alert to display related log anomalies.
+In the log anomalies graph, select “View Logs” from the drop-down menu to switch to the Logs page for further investigation.
+The Logs page will open with filters preselected on the Resource and the time period of the alert to display related log anomalies.